 Obama is implementing his own unofficial form of affirmative action by appointing minorities and women who support race and gender preferences to top posts in his administration, ensuring its perpetuation.
 Most of them were educated in Ivy League schools and did not come from disadvantaged backgrounds - providing more evidence that affirmative action is not necessary.
 Sotamayor graduated from Princeton and Yale.
 Eric Holder, Obama’s Attorney General, graduated from Columbia.
 Jacqueline Berrien, a graduate of Harvard Law School and former Associate Director-Counsel of the NAACP Legal Defense and Educational Fund, was appointed by Obama to head the Equal Employment Opportunity Commission.

 There are indications that the Department of Justice is engaging in reverse discrimination by selectively enforcing voting rights.
 Last year, the DOJ dropped charges that had been brought by the Bush administration against two New Black Panther Party members for voter intimidation at a Philadelphia polling place in 2008 – even though the court was likely to rule against the defendants.
 The U.S. Commission on Civil Rights was asked to investigate the dismissal, and their final report is about to be released.
-The DOJ has also made it clear
+The DOJ has also made it clear that it intends to use outdated Section 5 of the Voting Rights Act of 1965 to favor minorities when redistricting Congressional districts, even though there is no longer evidence of real discrimination.

 When affirmative action was first set in place by presidential Executive Orders in the 1960s, it was intended to ensure that qualified minorities and women were not being overlooked.
 “Affirmative action” was never designed to give them preferences over others who were equally qualified.
 The far left and their counterparts in the courts have taken the plain wording of these orders and used it to justify preferences and quotas.
 Ironically, that same wording is now used in ballot initiatives Ward Connerly runs in various states to ban affirmative action.